LukeMS/vardaellen/index.rst

 The planes break down into a number of general types: the Material Plane, the transitive planes, the Inner Planes, the Outer Planes, and the demiplanes.

-**Material Plane**: The Material Plane is the most Earthlike of all the planes, and operates under the same set of natural laws that our own world does.
+**Material Plane**: The `Material Plane`_ is the most Earthlike of all the planes, and operates under the same set of natural laws that our own world does.
 This is the default plane for most adventures.

 **Transitive Planes**: These three planes have one important common characteristic: each is used to get from one place to another.
-The Astral Plane (although technically an Outer Plane) is a conduit to all other planes, while the Ethereal Plane and the Shadow Plane both serve as means of transportation within the Material Plane, which they're connected to.
+The `Astral Plane`_ (although technically an Outer Plane) is a conduit to all other planes, while the `Ethereal Plane`_ and the `Shadow Plane`_ both serve as means of transportation within the Material Plane, which they're connected to.
 These planes have the strongest regular interaction with the Material Plane and can be accessed using various spells.
 They have native inhabitants as well.

 **Demiplanes**: This catch-all category covers all extradimensional spaces that function like planes but have measurable size and limited access.
-Those can be as large as an Inner or Outter Plane, or as small as a vardaellenian hut.
+Those can be as large as any inner or outer plane, or as small as a vardaellenian hut.

 **Inner Planes**: These six planes are manifestations of the basic building blocks of the universe.
 Each is made up of a single type of energy or element that overwhelms all others.
 The natives of a particular Inner Plane are made of the same energy or element as the plane itself.
-The Negative Energy Plane, the Positive Energy Plane, the Plane of Air, the Plane of Earth, the Plane of Fire, and the Plane of Water are all Inner Planes.
+The `Negative Energy Plane`_, the `Positive Energy Plane`_, the `Plane of Air`_, the `Plane of Earth`_, the `Plane of Fire`_, and the `Plane of Water`_ are all Inner Planes.

 **Outer Planes**: The deities live on the Outer Planes, as do creatures such as celestials, fiends, and other outsiders.
 Each of the Outer Planes has an alignment representing a particular moral or ethical outlook: